open-mmlab/mmselfsup/docs/en/notes/faq.md

 conda install -c pytorch faiss-gpu cudatoolkit=11.3
 ```

-Also, you need to install PyTorch with the support of CUDA 11.3.
+> Also, you need to install PyTorch with the support of CUDA 11.3, and the faiss-gpu==1.7.2 requires python 3.6-3.8.